aws-samples/aws-serverless-developer-experience-workshop-dotnet/Unicorn.Approvals/iac/README.md

 - Proper deletion policies for all logging resources to ensure clean stack deletion
 - Cross-service event bus policy restricting rule creation to specific sources
 - Exported EventBridge role for use in subscription templates
-- Comprehensive event bus logging with delivery sources and destinations
+- Comprehensive event bus logging with delivery sources an

 **Note**: This template provides the foundation for event-driven integrations for all Unicorn Approval services.
 It needs to be deployed before any other services.